Protection of Children from Environmental Health Risks

 Pre-Application Procedure

 Preapplication coordination is required.
-This program is eligible for coverage under E.O.
-12372, "Intergovernmental Review of Federal Programs."
-An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
-Regarding pre-application/pre-proposal assistance with respect to competitive funding opportunities under this program description, EPA will generally specify the nature of the pre-application/pre-proposal assistance, if any, that will be available to applicants in the competitive announcement.
-For additional information, contact the individual(s) listed as "Information Contacts" .
+Regarding pre-application assistance with respect to competitive funding opportunities under this assistance listing, EPA will generally specify the nature of the pre-application assistance, if any, that will be available to applicants in the competitive announcement.
+For additional information, contact the individual(s) listed as "Agency Contact(s)" in the competitive announcement .

 Application Procedure